 MLB has also done the right thing by extending pensions to some former Negro League players.
 However, even though I could not find absolute dollar values for their pensions, there is no dollar value for their contribution to the game.

 Jeremy Staat, a former NFL player and college roommate of Pat Tillman, retired from the NFL and joined the US Marine Corps.
-He is currently serving in Iraq.
+He went on to serve in Iraq.
 Staat initially wanted to join the Marines following the attacks on September 11, 2001, but Tillman advised Staat to gain his retirement benefits from the NFL first.
 Tragically, Pat Tillman made the ultimate sacrifice for his country and lost his life in Afghanistan in April, 2004.
 Tillman and Staat are two athletes who decided there are more important things than playing a sport for a lot of money.
 I salute them and everyone else who proudly wears the Uniform.

 It is great to be a pro athlete during their playing days, but for many athletes, it’s just as sweet in retirement. 🙂